|

 The

-rain seemed to have subsided (at least for the morning), and Jim
+rain seemed to have subsided (at least for the morning).
+Jim began

-began to boil water for himself as I went to relieve myself in the
+to boil water for himself while I went to relieve myself in the

 woods.
 This morning the trail entered into an area where a couple